tabler/tabler/README.md

 ## Features

 We've created this admin panel for everyone who wants to create templates based on our pre-made components.
 Our mission is to deliver a user-friendly, clear and easy administration panel that can be used by both simple websites and sophisticated systems.
-The only requirement is basic HTML and CSS (and some [Liquid](https://github.com/Shopify/liquid/wiki)) knowledge — as a reward, you'll be able to manage and visualise different types of data in the easiest possible way!
+The only requirement is basic HTML and CSS (and some [Liquid](https://github.com/Shopify/liquid/wiki)) knowledge — as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!

 * **Responsive:** With the support for mobile, tablet and desktop displays, it doesn’t matter what device you’re using.
 Tabler is responsive in all major browsers.
 * **Cross Browser:** Our theme works perfectly with the latest Chrome, Firefox+, latest Safari, Opera, Edge and mobile browsers.
 We work hard to to provide continuous support for them.